-In 2012, HPDC has established an annual achievement award, which will be presented to an individual who has made long-lasting, influential contributions to the foundations or practice of the field of high-performance parallel and distributed computing (HPDC).
+In 2012, HPDC established an annual achievement award, which is presented to an individual who has made long-lasting, influential contributions to the foundations or practice of the field of high-performance parallel and distributed computing (HPDC).
 These contributions may include one or more of the following:

 - conceptual advances that have influenced the design or operation of HPDC systems or applications;

 - innovative techniques or tools for the design or analysis of HPDC systems or applications;

 - the design, the implementation, and the deployment of innovative (components of) HPDC systems or applications;